compSPI/LatentSpaceBuilder/README.md

 ## Downloading the code

-This command is used to download the code onto your computer.
+This command is used to download the code on your computer.

 ```bash
 git clone https://github.com/compSPI/LatentSpaceBuilder.git
 ```

-## Installing the code onto your computer
+## Installing the code on your computer

-This command is used to install the code onto your computer.
+This command is used to install the code on your computer.

 ```bash
 python setup.py install
 ```

-## Installing the code in Jupyter Notebook
+## Installing the code on Jupyter Notebook

-These commands are used to install the code onto Jupyter Notebook.
+These commands are used to install the code on Jupyter Notebook.

 ```bash
 cd /path/to/LatentSpaceBuilder